-The Mathematics Department strives to promote curiosity in all aspects of the subject: we teach mathematics for its own sake.
-Additionally, we appreciate that mathematics provides a natural support for all other numerically-based disciplines and as such, we aim to equip our pupils to communicate abstract ideas effectively and to develop confidence in their ability to do so.
+The Mathematics Department promotes curiosity in all aspects of the subject: we teach mathematics for its own sake.
+Additionally, we appreciate that mathematics provides natural support for all other numerically-based disciplines and as such, we aim to equip our pupils to communicate abstract ideas effectively and to develop confidence in their ability to do so.

 We promote mathematics as a realistic option for further study and provide a firm foundation of skills to allow our pupils to do so.
 Consequently, wherever possible, we pose questions that demand a depth of thinking or require several different mathematical techniques to derive their solutions.
 In our experience, this is the best way to stimulate our pupils' enthusiasm for their mathematical studies and to deepen their engagement with the subject.

 Above all, we aim to engender a real enjoyment of mathematics and an appreciation of the beauty of its concepts.

 Lower 4 and Upper 4 provide a firm introduction to the subject and what we expect of a Norwich School mathematician.
 Our aim during these two crucial years is to develop numerical and algebraic skills through a variety of methods, while providing an introduction to linking different mathematical ideas to solve non-routine problems.

 Broadly speaking, technique development follows the Mathematics Enrichment Programme (MEP), these being developed through application to other problems.
 Note that the material we teach is not wholly restricted to that covered within the scheme.

 From 2016, our 5th Form pupils follow the Edexcel IGCSE (9-1) specification (4MA1).